pspete/CredentialRetriever/README.md

 ## **CyberArk Central Credential Provider PowerShell Retriever**

-Use PowerShell to retrieve credentials from the CyberArk Central Credential Provider Web Service.
+Use PowerShell to retrieve credentials from the CyberArk Central Credential Provider Web Service or a local Credential Provider SDK.

 ----------